The psychology of colour is the study of hues and how our brain perceives them, and how this affects human behaviour.

 Misty blue, like most blues, calms and soothes our emotions and can communicate trust and loyalty.

-Pink is of course a blend of red and white, and there are many shades, intensities and variations depending on quantities used of each.
+Pink is of course a blend of red and white.
+There are many shades, intensities and variations depending on quantities used of each.

 Combine soft pinks with gentle blues, purples, greens and creams or use with bright and bold colours to create a more vibrant colour palette.